alsalafiyyah/alsalafiyyah.github.io/_posts/knowledge/2020-10-14-learning-quran.md

 lang: en
 category: [jihad, knowledge]
 note: true
-excerpt: "What is the ruling of the Shari`ah (Islamic law) on someone who does not apply the rules of the recitation of the glorious Qur'an?
+excerpt: "What is the ruling of the Shari'ah (Islamic law) on someone who does not apply the rules of the recitation of the glorious Qur'an?
 As I do not know where I can learn these rules?"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz